The Best Hard Boiled Eggs (Steamed Eggs)

 Why do this?
 It turns out that steamed eggs are easier to peel then boiled eggs.
 Why is that?
 It’s pretty interesting, actually.

-OK, so you know how when you’re peeling eggs you’re super happy with the thin membrane between the egg white and the shell is stuck to the shell and not to the whites?
+OK, so you know how when you’re peeling eggs you’re super happy when the thin membrane between the egg white and the shell is stuck to the shell and not to the whites?
 That’s what makes an egg easy to peel.
 That’s what we’re trying to achieve here.
 With steamed eggs, the membrane is more often stuck to the shell.
 Why?

 When an egg hits a hot temperature, it causes the proteins in the outer whites to denature (this is when they solidify), making it harder for them to fuse with the membrane.
 This also makes the whites contract which makes is additionally harder for the two to fuse.
 The key is to get the egg into a hot temperature quickly so that those outer egg whites denature fast.